-The Elevation Certificate is an important administrative tool of the National Flood Insurance Program (NFIP).
-It is to be used to provide elevation information necessary to ensure compliance with community floodplain management ordinances, to determine the proper insurance premium rate, and to support a request for a Letter of Map Amendment (LOMA) or Letter of Map Revision based on fill (LOMR-F).
-The Elevation Certificate is required in order to properly rate post-FIRM buildings.
+Elevation certificates are used by the City, Federal Emergency Management Agency (FEMA) and National Flood Insurance Program (NFIP) to provide elevation information necessary to ensure compliance with community floodplain management ordinances, to determine the proper insurance premium rate, and to support a request to change NFIP’s Flood Insurance Rate Maps (FIRMs) such as Letter of Map Amendment (LOMA) or Letter of Map Revision based on fill (LOMR-F).

-City of Oceanside maintains copy of elevation certificates for new and substantially improved post FIRM buildings.
-All certificates in the City inventory is available to property owners, theirs agents and FEMA.
+City of Oceanside maintains a copy of elevation certificates for new and substantially improved post FIRM buildings.
+All certificates in the City inventory are available to the property owners, their agents and FEMA.

-Prior to final occupancy an Elevation Certificate must be submitted to the City for all new buildings.
+Prior to final occupancy, an Elevation Certificate must be submitted to the City for all new and substantially improved or substantially damaged buildings.

 For more information, please review the FEMA website.